olumide1128/Java-Chat-Application-Using-Socket-and-JavaSwing/README.md

 ## Instructions
 - After cloning this repo, open in Netbeans or any IDE of your choice
 - Run the serverApp and clientApp files separately and chat away.
-- To exit the chat App, tye 'bye' from either chat.
+- To exit the chat App, type 'bye' from either chat.

 ## Snapshots